List of NFL rivalries: Chicago Bears vs. Detroit Lions

 The Bears–Lions rivalry is an NFL rivalry between the Chicago Bears and Detroit Lions.
 Chicago and Detroit share or have shared a sports rivalry in all four major sports (see; Bulls–Pistons rivalry, Tigers–White Sox rivalry, and Blackhawks–Red Wings rivalry).
 The franchises first met in 1930 when the Lions were known as the Portsmouth Spartans and based in Portsmouth, Ohio.
 They moved to Detroit for the 1934 season.
 The Bears and Lions have been division rivals since 1933 and have usually met twice a season since the Lions franchise began.
-The Bears lead the series 105–81–5 as of the 2025 season.
+The Bears lead the series 105–82–5.

 This rivalry is also the longest-running annual series in the NFL as both teams have met at least once a season since 1930.
 (As mentioned above, due to the 1982 strike, both games scheduled for the Bears–Packers rivalry were not played that season.)
 However, one of the two meetings between both teams was canceled during Week 3 of the 1987 season, which does not make this rivalry the longest-running continuous series in the NFL (that feat belongs to the Lions–Packers rivalry, who have met at least twice a season since 1932 without any canceled meetings).

 Chicago Bears vs. Green Bay Packers

 The Bears–Packers rivalry began in and is the league's longest.
-The Packers lead the series 108–96–6 as of the end of the 2024 season, the fourth time in NFL history that a team has recorded 100 wins against an opponent, following the Lions–Packers, Giants–Washington, and Bears–Lions rivalries.
+The Packers lead the series 109–98–6, the fourth time in NFL history that a team has recorded 100 wins against an opponent, following the Lions–Packers, Giants–Commanders, and Bears–Lions rivalries.

 The two clubs have won a combined 22 NFL championships (including 5 Super Bowls) and have 48 members in the Pro Football Hall of Fame.

 The strike-shortened 1982 NFL season wiped out both Bears–Packers meetings scheduled for that season.
 Because of this, it is not the longest continuous rivalry.
 That goes to the Lions–Packers rivalry, which has been played at least twice each season since 1932.

 The rivalry has led to the Chicago–Milwaukee/Wisconsin rivalry being seen in other sports, like the Brewers–Cubs rivalry in Major League Baseball and the rivalry between the Bulls and Bucks in the National Basketball Association.

 The teams met four times in the 2011 calendar year, and the Packers won all four.
 They met on January 2 in the 2010 regular-season finale, then three weeks later in the NFC Conference Championship Game en route to winning Super Bowl XLV, and then they had both meetings in the 2011 regular season.
 The 2013 regular season finale served as a playoff game for the NFC North Division Championship, which Green Bay won 33–28, scoring a 48-yard touchdown on fourth-and-8 with 38 seconds left.

 The Packers and Bears are currently one–two in all-time NFL franchise wins.